florianjehn/Societal_Collapse/_posts/2023-08-16-democracy_and_resilience.md

 comments: true
 readtime: true
 ---
 The risk of societal collapse is dependent not only on the problems a society faces, but also on the adaptation it makes to counter those problems.
 These adaptations can increase the resilience of a society and make it less vulnerable to potential hazards.
-This post will look at three papers that analyze past societies (1) to argue increased participation and inclusion among members of a society can increase resilience.
+This post will look at four papers that analyze past societies (1) to argue increased participation and inclusion among members of a society can increase resilience.

 # Drawing conclusions from past societies to today’s existential risks